simonsobs/mnms/README.md

 ```

 ### Outputs
 Let's explain what the `mnms` settings mean.
-We defer that discussion for the `dr5` block to an understanding of `soapack`, but in short it defines the default locations of raw data.
+We defer that discussion for the `dr5` or `dr6` block to an understanding of `soapack`, but in short it defines the default locations of raw data.

 The code in this repository generically happens in two steps: (1) building a noise model from maps, and (2) drawing a simulation from that noise model.
 Step 1 saves a covariance-like object (exact form depends on the model) in `covmat_path`.
 Step 2 loads that product from disk, and optionally saves simulations in `maps_path`.
 The hyperparameters of the model/simulation combo are recorded in the filenames of the files-on-disk.
 This is how a simulation with a given set of hyperparameters, for instance tile size or wavelet spacing, can find the correct covariance file in `covmat_path`.
 The generation/parsing of these filenames is provided by the functions in `mnms/simio.py`.